ProGNOMmers/ruby-rails-documentation/README.md

 ## Documentation

+### Ruby / Rails versions

+At the moment, the documentation is relative to Ruby 2.0.0-p195 and Rails 4.0.0-rc1 .

+### location

-The documentation is here: http://prognommers.github.io/ruby-rails-documentation/
+You can find the documentation here: http://prognommers.github.io/ruby-rails-documentation/